zulfadlizainal/engineer/docs/nr_embb/nr_embb_procedure.md

 | 3000 - 24250 MHz    | Multiple of 1.44 MHz                |
 | 242450 - 100000 MHz | Multiple of 17.82 MHz               |

 The SSB is used by the UE during the initial cell search procedure.
-The <mark>center frequency</mark> of the SSB is defined as the frequency of subcarrier O belonging to RB 10.
+The <mark>center frequency</mark> of the SSB is defined as the frequency of subcarrier 0 belonging to RB 10.
 [5]

 <br>
 <img src="\nr_embb\img\nr_embb_centerfreq.png" width=100% height=100% />